Composting experts say to

 to try is a 4-ft length of 2Ē PVC pipe (in the plumbing section).

 large holes throughout the length of the pipe.
-With a hacksaw, cut one end at a
+With a hacksaw, cut one end of

 sharp angle to make it easier to pound into the ground.
 Pound the pipe down the middle of